 Managing risk is a must in agriculture.
 Farmers, ranchers, and forest owners know this well – they take care to plant at the perfect time, they select disease-resistant crop varieties, they vaccinate their livestock… the list goes on.
-Whether they have a written plan, or one kept in their head, farmers must always look for ways to reduce risk because the future of their farm depends on it.
+Whether they have a written plan, or one kept in their head, farmers must always look for ways to reduce risk.
+Farm transition planning is important because the future of the farm depends on it.

 Things are different today than when your parents transitioned the farm.

 Estate laws aren’t the same as they were even just 15 years ago.
 Relying on assumptions that may or may not be true, taking advice from others that may not apply to your situation, or thinking you can tie up loose ends quickly when you’re ready to hang up the coveralls can leave you unprepared and dissatisfied.
 People put off farm transition planning for many reasons, including:

 - Transition planning won’t help me run my farm today.